Drawn-out Aleppo fight suggests strains in Syria army

 “There is absolutely nothing decisive about it.
 It’s really nibbling around the edges,” he said.
 “It strikes me as a very, very fluid battle with the rebels having the majority of territorial control, but of a very tenuous sort.”

-Residents say they suspect the army is trying to terrorize the families living in the neighborhood so that they turn against the rebels, and to bomb villages in the nearby countryside, which is where the families of the rebels live.
+Residents say they suspect the army is trying to terrorise the families living in the neighbourhood so that they turn against the rebels, and to bomb villages in the nearby countryside, which is where the families of the rebels live.

 The idea, according to Sheikh Tawfiq, commander of the Nur al-Din Zinky brigade based on 15th street in Salaheddine, is to have the families of the rebels call their children on the front lines and convince them to leave and come back home.